tfgg/yournextmep/_candidates/eu2014/labour/paul-bishop.md

 person: paul-bishop
 region: eastern
 party: labour
-title: Eastern - Labour Party - Paul Bishop
+title: Paul Bishop is running for MEP in Eastern for the Labour Party
 incumbent: false
 ---